Why do normies hate AI so much? I've never been more optimistic about a technology, but nobody else seems to feel the same way.

 pic related

-Also, why do I keep coming back to BOT when it's full of bugman like the gays itt?
-How could anyone be optimistic about technocrats reshaping society after iPhones and Facebook gave so meany normis retard cancer?
+Also, why do I keep coming back to BOT when it's full of bugman like the homosexuals itt?
+How could anyone be optimistic about technocrats reshaping society after iPhones and Facebook gave so meany normis moron cancer?

 The story goes like this: Earth is captured by a technocapital singularity as renaissance rationalitization and oceanic navigation lock into commoditization take-off.
 Logistically accelerating techno-economic interactivity crumbles social order in auto-sophisticating machine runaway.
 As markets learn to manufacture intelligence, politics modernizes, upgrades paranoia, and tries to get a grip.